typedb/typedb/spec.md

 ### Recursion

 Functions can be called recursively, as long as negation can be stratified.
-The semantics in this case is computed
+The semantics in this case is computed "stratum by stratum".

 ## Insert semantics